 The Department of Educational Foundations and Leadership serves undergraduate and graduate students in the College of Education.
 In the area of leadership, the department provides graduate courses in school administration and higher education administration.
 The department members also teach the core curriculum of historical, philosophic, psychological, and social foundations required in all graduate education programs.
-They teach, advise, and supervise problems, theses, and dissertations of students in their degree-granting graduate programs, the master's programs in Educational Foundations, the master's and doctoral programs in Educational Administration, and the master's program in Higher Education Administration.
+They teach, advise, and supervise problems, theses, and dissertations of students in their degree-granting graduate programs, the master's programs in Educational Foundations, the master's and doctoral programs in Educational Administration, the master's program in Higher Education Administration, master's programs in Postsecondary Technical Education, and certificate programs in Technical and Skills Training and Postsecondary Teaching.